wing5wong/artisan-whs-static/source/_extracurricular_activities/cricket-girls.md

 ---

 Girls' Cricket is a developing sport at Whanganui High School.
-We have a 1st XI squad.
+Dependant on numbers, there could be a girls’ team.
 No experience is necessary to start playing, just a good attitude and a willingness to participate.
+No experience is necessary to start playing, just a good attitude and a willingness to participate.

+In term 4, there will be the opportunity to play in the Combined High School Comp – approx. cost $90.

 **Training** is after school for one hour.
+Day and time will be confirmed once team sorted.
-**Play** on Wednesday.
+**Play** on Wednesday (tbc).

 **Cost:** $20 (approx) per term
 All **equipment** is provided and the girls wear PE tops and black shorts/pants.

 **Terms:** 1 & 4

-**Teacher in Charge:**  Rebecca Kennedy (kennedy.r@whs.ac.nz)
+**Teachers in Charge:**  Rebecca Kennedy (kennedy.r@whs.ac.nz) & Graham Hall
+**1st XI Coach:** Ms Gabrielle McKenzie